-Sometimes, using your PC without optimizing also keeps your disk occupied.
-Optimization means removing junk, keeping your PC clutter-free, taking care of your disk fragmentation, etc. These are important things to consider when using a PC, as they can boost your system performance and yield better results.
+Sometimes, using your PC without optimizing also keeps the disk occupied.
+Optimization means removing junk, keeping your PC clutter-free, managing disk fragmentation, etc. Performing these tasks boosts system performance and yields better results.

-It is a dedicated tool that can help you optimize your PC on all the fronts like memory usage, disk management, processing speeds, etc. here’s how the tool works –
+It is a tool designed to optimize your PC on all fronts, like memory usage, disk management, processing speeds, etc. Here’s how the tool works –

 - Download the application from the button given below.

-- Run the application to discover the tools that it offers.
+- Run the application to discover the tools it offers.

-- If you know the issue is causing your PC to slow down or raise disk usage, you can resolve it by choosing the given option.
-If not, you can go for Smart PC Care.
+- If you know what is causing your PC to slow down or raise disk usage, you can resolve it by choosing the given option.
+If not, run Smart PC Care.

-- Click on Start Smart PC Care to find all the errors that might be causing your PC to use 100% disk.
+- Now, to run the scan, click on Start Smart PC Care and find issues that might be causing 100% disk usage problems in the PC.

-- Once the Scan is over, click Optimize, which will enhance your PC performance.
+- Once the Scan is over, click Optimize, enhancing your PC performance.

 - Once you click on Optimize, it creates a dedicated restore point of the current state of your PC.
 The process will delete and remove multiple files and poor sectors from your hard drive, which may cause an error.
-You can use the restore point to reset the PC if the error occurs.
+If the error occurs, you can use the restore point to reset the PC.

-If you believe the issue lies in your PC’s hard drive, you can also use the Advanced System Optimizer to defrag your drives and fix the issue yourself.
+If you believe the issue lies in your PC’s hard drive or is caused by outdated drivers or malware infection, you can use the Advanced System Optimizer to perform all these operations.

 Startup applications are those that start automatically when your PC turns on.
 These applications are designed to give you a flawless experience as you neither have to turn them On or OFF.
-However, these applications end up slowing your PC as the processes for these begin before the pc is entirely ready to handle.
+However, these applications slow your PC as the processes begin before the PC is entirely ready to handle.

 - Press Ctrl+Shift+Esc to Open Task Manager